Buildings under construction

 Poor workmanship in areas such as cavity barriers, fire stopping or finish quality within a completed timber frame building can greatly increase the risk of a fire spreading.

-All companies involved in timber frame construction should follow the guidance contained within the following two documents:
+All companies involved in timber frame construction should follow the guidance contained within the following document from the HSE and STA (Structural Timber Association) website:

 Alterations to Timber Framed Buildings